MicrosoftDocs/mesh-docs/mesh/Resources/mesh-release-notes.md

 * Event hosts can call on attendees from the Host panel when attendees raise their hand to directly to start broadcasting them.

-* As a host you can now see attendees' profile bubbles when they raise their hand and see emojis that that emote with!
+* Introducing a first look at cross-room visualizations of people!
+Event hosts can now see spatialized profile bubbles of attendees who are actively sharing emojis or raising their hands.

+* Calling on a hand raise is still available in the Host Panel, but can also now be done by clicking directly on the avatar or profile bubble of an attendee.

     :::image type="content" source="media/Emoji-reactions-hand-raise-multi-room.png" alt-text="Screenshot of Mesh app showing attendees with profile bubbles reacting with emojis.":::